-Earlier this week I received an email asking if I had ever thought about writing about keeping in touch with ex partners.
+Earlier this week, I received an email asking if I had ever thought about writing about keeping in touch with ex-partners.

 “I’m talking the serious ‘romance rabbit-hole turned sad break-up, but one person wants to keep in touch’ thing,” the advice-seeker wrote.

-He continued, “I’ve never been one to keep in touch with my serious ex boyfriends, even if the breakup was mutual — because my theory is ‘What’s the point?!'”
+He continued, “I’ve never been one to keep in touch with my serious ex-boyfriends, even if the breakup was mutual — because my theory is ‘What’s the point?!'”

-I’ve also thought “What’s the point?” with certain ex partners before, and I get where that mentality comes from.
+I’ve also thought, “What’s the point?” with certain ex-partners before, and I get where that mentality comes from.
 When you already have close friends who you unconditionally love and support, why engage in a friendship that’s likely to be messy, cause emotional anguish, and make it more difficult to move on and find another love?

 Besides, I often question the motivations of people who want to stay friends with their exes.
 Often, it is because they secretly yearn to get back together with them.
 Pining over a lost partner is not a valid reason to remain friends with them.
 And what’s so dangerous about this frame of mind is that people aren’t always consciously aware of this being the true reason behind their desire to stay friends.
-They convince themselves that they’re doing it because “We had such a good relationship and I think it would be a shame to no longer have this person in my life.”
+They convince themselves that they’re doing it because “We had such a good relationship, and I think it would be a shame to no longer have this person in my life.”
 When the truth is, they still do yearn for their ex in a more than platonic way.

-Nevertheless, I do believe that there are certain people with whom it does makes sense remain friends.
+Nevertheless, I do believe that there are certain people with whom it does makes sense to remain friends.
 (Obviously, if your partner was abusive, mean, nasty, possessive, etc., then hell no. Cut them out completely.)
 The reason why?
 You previously had a deep connection that extends beyond normal friendship.
 This can make your friendship with this person even stronger and more meaningful if you are able to successfully overcome emotions and genuinely move to a place of platonic friendship.

-It’s difficult to decipher when the right times are to move into a place of friendship, and when you should just cut this person out of your life.
+It’s difficult to decipher when the right times are to move into a place of friendship and when you should just cut this person out of your life.
 Obviously, there are no hard and fast rules, but here’s a guideline of when you can attempt to be friends — from someone who has both cut off exes and turned them into best friends.

 This has happened to me a few times in my life.
 I meet someone who’s friendly, smart, and attractive — the sex is great — and I find myself falling for them.
 While those are undoubtedly necessary components to have a meaningful relationship with someone, they’re not the sole factors.
 You have to have similar values and relationship goals.